 5. Does Your Implant Specialist Show You Before and After Photos of Cases That They Have Done?

 Anyone can show you a picture in a dental journal or in a textbook.
 The best implant dentists routinely photograph and document their cases to learn, teach and brag.
 Yes, that’s right, to brag.
-Here at The Silberg Center of Dental Science, we love all of our success stories and show them proudly.
+Here at Pinnacle Center – Dental Implants & Periodontics, we love all of our success stories and show them proudly.
 Ask your dentist to see actual cases before you choose them as your implant dentist.
 (See OUR SUCCESS STORIES)

 6. Can You See A List of The Continuing Education Courses That Your Dentist Has Taken In The Past 12 to 24 Months?